When you think of a home improvement, you most likely think of remodeling your kitchen or your living room.

 The whole point of primer is to be the middleman between the surface and paint.

-Paint naturally has a hard time sticking to most surfaces, but it can stick to primers.
+Paint naturally has difficulty sticking to most surfaces, but it can stick to primers.

 And primers tend to be designed pretty well to be able to be used on almost any surface.